-Demon Slayer movie release date set for October 2020: Film to adapt the Infinite Train story arc
+Demon Slayer movie release date set for October 2020: Film to adapt the Infinity Train story arc

 A Demon Slayer: Kimetsu no Yaiba movie was confirmed to be in production immediately following the airing of Demon Slayer Episode 26.
-The official title is Demon Slayer: Kimetsu no Yaiba: Demon Train Arc (Kimetsu no Yaiba: Mugen Ressha-Hen).
+The official title is Demon Slayer: Demon Train Arc (Kimetsu no Yaiba: Mugen Ressha-Hen).

 First season director Haruo Sotozaki and character designer Akira Matsushima are both returning for the production.
 Returning cast includes the Japanese voices for Tanjiro, Nezuko, Zenitsu Agatsuma, Inosuke Hashibira, and Kyojuro Rengoku.

 The announcement on Twitter said that the next mission will be focused on the “Demon train.
 See you in the movie version!”
 The official website added more details, saying that they decided to produce a movie version of Demon Slayer: Infinity Train.